lucashallman/Challenge-05-ReadMe-Generator/README.md

 ## Make your README in a consistent and organized fashion everytime!

+A tutorial is available for this program at the following link: https://www.youtube.com/watch?v=2WPCLda_erI

 ## Description

 "This program uses Inquirer to take user input via the command line.
 Then it processes and formats the information via javascript, and outputs a markdown file with the formatted information."